anapsix/docker-alpine-java/README.md

 This image is based on [AlpineLinux](http://alpinelinux.org/) to keep the size down, yet smaller images do exist.
 Includes BASH, since many Java applications like to have convoluted BASH start-up scripts.

+### DEPRECATION DUE TO ORACLE JAVA LICENSING CHANGE

+> Thank you to everyone using images derived from this repo, to everyone who inspired and contributed.
+> After April 2019, due to Oracle Java licensing changes, this repo is deprecated, and is now for reference only.
+> No new builds will be published to `anapsix/alpine-java` repo on Docker Hub from this Github repo.

+As announced, Java licensing changed, and starting April 2019 commercial usage of Oracle Java required subscription.
+In other words, switch to OpenJDK, or use older versions of Oracle Java (for reference, pre-built images are available on [Docker Hub](https://hub.docker.com/r/anapsix/alpine-java/))

+Official OpenJDK images receive regular updates, and are available at https://hub.docker.com/_/openjdk, including `8-jre-alpine` (85MB), `8-jdk-alpine` (105MB), `8-jre-slim` (204MB), `8-jdk-slim` (243MB), `8u212-jre-slim` (204MB), `8u212-jdk-slim` (243MB), etc..

+For more details about Oracle Java Licensing, checkout this article: https://medium.com/@javachampions/java-is-still-free-2-0-0-6b9aa8d6d244

+TL;DR
+> Oracle JDK 8 is going through the “End of Public Updates” process, which means the April 2019 update will restrict commercial use.
+However, since Java SE 9, Oracle is also providing Oracle OpenJDK builds which are free for commercial use (but only updated for 6 months).
+There are also free OpenJDK builds which will be updated (including security patches) from other providers like AdoptOpenJDK, Amazon, Azul, BellSoft, IBM, jClarity, Red Hat, the Linux distros et al.

+And many others talking about Oracle Java SE licensing changes ([Google search](https://www.google.com/search?q=java+oracle+license))

 ### Versions/tags

 | software     | version      |